nishanttotla/mac-dev-setup/README.md

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

+Finally, follow instructions [here](http://elweb.co/making-iterm-2-work-with-normal-mac-osx-keyboard-shortcuts/) to set some of the normal text navigation behavior within iTerm.

 ## Homebrew

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).